What’s Causing My Child to Act Out? What You Need to Know

 What To Do if My Child Has Behavioral Problems?

 If you feel your child’s behavioral problems have crossed the line and are no longer within a normal range, it may be time to consult a professional.
-In our practice, Laurie Powers, PA-C, CCMS, provides behavioral health and nutrition screening as well as treatment for a variety of conditions and concerns.
-Her goal is to ensure that any mental, emotional, and physical problems affecting your child’s behavior and mood are identified.
-Her work-up is specific to your child and may include lab work or testing to rule out things like sleep apnea, sensory processing disorders, developmental delays/autism, vitamin deficiencies, seizures, etc.
+We can provide behavioral health and nutrition screening as well as treatment for a variety of conditions and concerns.
+Our goal is to ensure that any mental, emotional, and physical problems affecting your child’s behavior and mood are identified.
+Our work-up is specific to your child and may include lab work or testing to rule out things like sleep apnea, sensory processing disorders, developmental delays/autism, vitamin deficiencies, seizures, etc.

-From there, Mrs. Powers can better guide you toward educational and treatment options that lead to the best, most empowering outcomes for your child.
-Her treatment plan may include lifestyle changes, a therapy referral, treatment of vitamin deficiencies, or medication management, as well as others.
+From there, our providers can better guide you toward educational and treatment options that lead to the best, most empowering outcomes for your child.
+Your child’s treatment plan may include lifestyle changes, a therapy referral, treatment of vitamin deficiencies, or medication management, as well as others.

 Because we are a primary care setting, there are certain situations that we immediately refer to a variety of pediatric specialty clinics.
 To learn more and to see if your child’s behavioral problems are appropriate for our in-house primary care workup and treatment, contact us at one of our clinics today!